shahramBarai/Pixelated-EchoMotion/reports/Report.md

 ## 1. Abstract

 Pixelated EchoMotion is an interactive art project that explores the intersection of human motion, digital representation, and real-time interaction.
 Inspired by Rafael Lozano-Hemmer's "Body Movies," the project invites participants to dynamically engage with pixelated silhouettes of themselves and others, captured across time and locations.
 Through video processing, pixel art, and particle-based interaction, the project fosters creativity and connection by transforming human actions into abstract, interactive forms.
-This report outlines the project's motivation, technical overview, implementation progress, personal learning goals, and future directions.

 ## 2. Introduction